MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Diagnostics/Get-WinEvent.md

 Use an XML query to create a complex query that contains several XPath statements.
 The XML format also allows you to use a **Suppress XML** element that excludes events from the query.
-For more information about the XML schema for event log queries, see [Query Schema](https://msdn.microsoft.com/library/aa385760) and the XML Event Queries section of the [Event Selection](https://msdn.microsoft.com/library/aa385231) in the MSDN library.
+For more information about the XML schema for event log queries, see [Query Schema](/windows/win32/wes/queryschema-schema) and the XML Event Queries section of [Event Selection](/previous-versions/aa385231(v=vs.85)).

 ```yaml
 Type: XmlDocument